tmlsr/reMarkable/README.md

 ## Explanation

- I recommend to create a new virtual python environment with [pyenv](https://github.com/pyenv/pyenv) to have a clean and isolated python to test the project.
+ I recommend creating a new virtual Python environment with [pyenv](https://github.com/pyenv/pyenv) to have a clean and isolated Python to test the project.

- After the virtual environment is created:
+After creating the virtual environment

  ### Clone repository
  ```shell